Blosc/blogsite/pages/blosc-in-depth.rst

 Cooperation with Other Libraries
 --------------------------------

-Although Blosc2 is designed to be used alone, its comprehensive C and Python APIs makes easy to be used in combination with other libraries as well.
+Although Blosc is designed to be used alone, its comprehensive C and Python APIs makes it easy to be used in combination with other libraries as well.
+Actually, the Blosc development team has been working hard to make Blosc2 a very versatile compressor that can be used in a wide range of situations.

 For instance, when used with HDF5/PyTables, Blosc2 can help to query tables with `100 trillion rows in human time frames <https://www.blosc.org/posts/100-trillion-baby/>`_.
-Also, its integration with PyTables allows to compress and store persistently 7.3 TB of data coming from 500 million of stars in the Milky Way in just 8 GB (yes, almost a compress ratio of 1000x), and query it in a `very efficient way <https://www.blosc.org/docs/Exploring-MilkyWay-SciPy2023-paper.pdf>`_.
+Also, its integration with PyTables allows to compress and store persistently 7.3 TB of data coming from 500 million of stars in the Milky Way in just 8 GB (yes, a compress ratio of almost 1000x), and query it in a `very efficient way <https://www.blosc.org/docs/Exploring-MilkyWay-SciPy2023-paper.pdf>`_.

-Currently, there is support for using Blosc in `Zarr <https://zarr.readthedocs.io>`_, Blosc/Blosc2 can also be used from HDF5 with `PyTables <https://www.blosc.org/posts/blosc2-pytables-perf/>`_ and `h5py <https://www.h5py.org>`_ (via `hdf5plugin <http://www.silx.org/doc/hdf5plugin/latest/usage.html#blosc2>`_).
-Also, there is `b2h5py <https://github.com/Blosc/b2h5py>`_, which seeks a tighter integration og Blosc2 and h5py.
-All of these projects come with binary packages, so it is easy to start hacking with it.
+Moreover, `h5py <https://www.h5py.org>`_ can use Blosc/Blosc2 too via `hdf5plugin <http://www.silx.org/doc/hdf5plugin/latest/usage.html#blosc2>`_.
+In particular, there is `b2h5py <https://github.com/Blosc/b2h5py>`_, which seeks a tighter integration of Blosc2 and h5py.
+All of these projects come with binary wheels, so it is easy to start hacking with them.
+As you can see, the cooperation of Blosc and HDF5 formats is particularly strong.
+Read more on this integration (besides other bells and whistles) in this `report <https://www.blosc.org/docs/Blosc2-HDF5-LEAPS-INNOV-Meeting-2024-04-08.pdf>`_.

-As you can see, the cooperation of Blosc2 and HDF5 is particularly strong.
-Read more on this integration and other bells and whistles in this `report <https://www.blosc.org/docs/Blosc2-HDF5-LEAPS-INNOV-Meeting-2024-04-08.pdf>`_.
+Other projects that benefit from using Blosc are `Zarr <https://zarr.readthedocs.io>`_, `ADIOS2 <https://adios2.readthedocs.io/en/v2.10.0/introduction/whatsnew.html#file-i-o>`_ and `JNifti <https://github.com/NeuroJSON/jnifti>`_, a NIfTI JSON-wrapper for storing neuroimaging data.
+This is just a small sample of the many projects that can benefit from using Blosc/Blosc2.

 Where Can Blosc Be Used?
 ------------------------